Education

 Starting in July program will meet three times a week:

 Yes!
-While this is not a job or an internship, ETW participants receive a stipend for their participation at the program's completion.
-Participants must present valid working papers upon acceptance to the program.
-Individuals must be a U.S. citizen, permanent resident, or eligible to work in the United States without a visa to receive the stipend Please note, you will need to present valid working papers upon acceptance to the program.
+While this is not a job or an internship, ETW participants receive a stipend for their participation at the end of the program.
+Individuals must be a U.S. citizen, permanent resident, or eligible to work in the United States without a visa to receive the stipend.
+Please note: you will need to present valid working papers upon acceptance to the program.

 Only individuals authorized to work for the Museum in the United States will be eligible to receive the stipend for their participation in the program.